holistic-web/home-orchestrator/.project/known_issues.md

 ## Known Issues

-- linting doesn't seem consistent across projects
+- linting doesn't seem consistent across projects, and still need the .vue extension?

 - occasionally nanoleaf brightness doesn't fire when changing colour, seems to be a race condition worth looking into